1. Make a good first impression

 Ensure the viewer has the best possible sightlines through your main room; if you have a conservatory or French windows onto a patio or extension, open them up and show them off, to maximise a sense of space.

-Obvious as it seems: turn the telly off.
+Obvious as it seems: turn off the TV.
 A blaring gogglebox in the background is an unnecessary distraction, even with the sound down, as you fully concentrate on selling the strengths of your home to the house viewer.

 When showcasing your kitchen, you want to strike a clever balance between showing that it's a tidy and organised space, but also a functioning room that's used daily to whip up a culinary storm.